Chartered Surveyor Degree Apprenticeship

 Baccalaureate IB: No specific subjects required.

-This apprenticeship standard has been allocated a maximum funding cap of £27,000, which is the anticipated cost for delivering the main provision of the Quantity Surveyor and the end-point assessment.
+This apprenticeship standard has been allocated a maximum funding cap of £27,000, which is the anticipated cost for delivering the main provision of the Chartered Surveyor and the end-point assessment.
 Additional costs may apply.

 Contact the Degree Apprenticeship Team